 Meet My Coach

 My coach is Gem Kennedy, a transformational coach and Emotional Freedom Technique (otherwise known as ‘tapping’) practitioner.
-She’s also an activist, ex-dieter, queer person, mum to free-range children, podcaster, and zinester.
+They’re also an activist, ex-dieter, queer person, parent to free-range children, podcaster, and zinester.

-If all of that makes her sound really cool, that’s because she is.
+If all of that makes them sound really cool, that’s because they are.

-Image description: Gem, who has plum-coloured wavy hair and who is wearing a long-sleeved orange dress, stands with her arms wide as she smiles towards the sky.
-She is standing in front of a colourful mural.
+Image description: Gem, who has plum-coloured wavy hair and who is wearing a long-sleeved orange dress, stands with their arms wide as they smile towards the sky.
+They are standing in front of a colourful mural.

 What Is Coaching?

 Like a lot of the therapeutic practices I’m used to as a person-centred psychotherapist and long-time therapy client, coaching involves an equal partnership between a practitioner and a client, with the coach helping their client get where they want to be.

 The overarching goal of coaching is to motivate, inspire, and empower clients to make choices and changes that benefit them.
 Gem’s specialty in coaching is to encourage and support clients as they reclaim their power and live authentically.